yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 The Order is then finalized by the NDC supplying the CSR containing the delegated identifiers.
-The IdO checks the provided CSR against the template that applies to the delegation, as described in {{sec-csr-template-syntax}}.
+The IdO checks the provided CSR against the template that applies to each delegated identifier, as described in
-If the CSR fails validation, the IdO MUST return an error response with status code 403 (Forbidden) and an appropriate type, e.g., `rejectedIdentifier` or `badCSR`.
+{{sec-csr-template-syntax}}.
+If the CSR fails validation for any of the identifiers, the IdO MUST return an error response with status code 403 (Forbidden) and an appropriate type, e.g., `rejectedIdentifier` or `badCSR`.
+The error response SHOULD contain subproblems (Section 6.7.1 of {{RFC8555}}) for each failed identifier.
 If the CSR is successfully validated, the Order object status moves to `processing` and the twin ACME protocol instance is initiated on the IdO-CA side.

 The Order object created by the IdO:

-- MUST copy the identifiers sent by the NDC and strip the `delegated` and `cname` attributes;
+- MUST copy the identifiers sent by the NDC and strip the `delegation` attribute;
 - MUST carry a copy of the `auto-renewal` object sent by the NDC and augment it with an `allow-certificate-get` attribute set to true;